 Making a request for information

-You can request information:
+You can also request information by:

 If you need help with your request, please contact the Information Governance Manager.